waterbycounty

 What's happening with rivers in Letcher County right now?

-Letcher County's primary USGS streamgage on the NORTH FORK KENTUCKY RIVER is currently reading 28.3 cubic feet per second — 35% of the long-term mean of 79.87 cfs.
+Letcher County's primary USGS streamgage on the NORTH FORK KENTUCKY RIVER has a pipeline snapshot of 28.3 cubic feet per second — 35% of the long-term mean of 79.87 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Letcher County water compare to the Kentucky average?